romochka/esm-styles/task03.md

 _`light` set_
 each object in `mediaSelectors.theme.light` array must be used to produce a single css file this way:

-- css variables must be grouped under `selector` property value;
+- css variables must be wrapped with selector `globalRootSelector` plus selector from `selector` property, if exists;
 - name of the css file must be `light.theme.css` (`{variableSet}.{mediaType}.css`);
 - if `prefix` property is present, this prefix must be added to the beginning of the file name;
 - if `mediaQuery` property is present, this media query must be added to the end of the import statement.